 \subsection{Cognitive Perception and Adaptive Routing}

-TopoChunker employs a three-stage agentic architecture to address the limitations of linear ETL pipelines.
-As illustrated in Figure~\ref{fig:architecture}, the workflow transitions from perception and topological modeling to metadata assembly.
-The decision-making of all agents is driven by reasoning-focused LLMs (e.g., DeepSeek-R1 \cite{deepseek2025r1}).
-The process begins in the Cognitive Perception Layer, where the Inspector Agent evaluates the trade-off between potential information loss and computational cost.
+TopoChunker employs a three-stage agentic architecture driven by reasoning-focused LLMs .
+The process initiates in the Cognitive Perception Layer, where an Inspector Agent evaluates the trade-off between information loss and computational cost.

-\subsubsection{Active Probing and Path Selection}
+\subsubsection{Active Probing and Path Selection.}

-The Inspector Agent employs an active probing paradigm.
-Rather than consuming the entirety of the raw document, the agent is provided solely with a document identifier.
-Operating within the ReAct framework, it autonomously invokes a suite of lightweight API tools---such as metadata parsers, layout density scanners, and hierarchy analyzers---to perform sparse sampling.
-Through these targeted queries, the agent incrementally constructs a document-specific topology fingerprint $\vec{f}$.

-Crucially, this tool-driven decoupling compresses the document's spatial and hierarchical characteristics into a highly compact token footprint (typically under 200 tokens).
-By evaluating this lightweight fingerprint instead of the full text, the Inspector avoids optimizing a rigid numeric objective function.
-Instead, it executes a prompt-driven reasoning loop to balance three dimensions: token expenditure, risk of information loss, and structural fidelity.
-This enables the system to dynamically route heterogeneous inputs through one of three specialized extraction paths at a negligible computational cost: